 In simplest terms, diabetes is heightened resistance to insulin, a hormone that stabilizes blood sugar levels.
 All humans have some level of reaction to insulin, but this resistance changes during pregnancy – sometimes resulting in the presence of gestational diabetes (also known as diabetes during pregnancy) in surrogates.
-In fact, the American Diabetes Association estimates that as many as 9% of all pregnant women will develop it.
+In fact, the American Diabetes Association estimates that as many as 9 percent of all pregnant women will develop it.

 Causes of Gestational Diabetes

 While the exact cause is unclear, most doctors believe that gestational diabetes is a hormone problem that begins with the placenta, an organ developed for the sole purpose of creating hormones that will help grow a baby.
 Estrogen, progesterone, human growth hormone and cortisol all rise during a pregnancy.
 When these become too high, they can override the hormones in the body that are used to break down insulin.
 The result is gestational diabetes.

 Additionally, women may have a higher risk of developing gestational diabetes if they are:

 If you do wind up with a diabetes diagnosis, it is important to understand there is nothing you could have done to prevent this.
 This is not a lifestyle or diet concern.
 Unlike type 1 diabetes, which is typically inherited, or type 2 diabetes, which typically is the result of excessive weight and poor diet, gestational diabetes tends to be linked to how the body regulates pregnancy hormones.

 While symptoms are usually mild or nonexistent, some women experience fatigue, excessive thirst and blurred vision if they have gestational diabetes.

 The cells of a woman who develops gestational diabetes − perhaps more accurately referred to as “gestational insulin resistance” – cannot absorb glucose in the blood, resulting in a buildup of sugar in the bloodstream.